washucode/Image_Search/README.md

 Fork this repository or clone it to your local machine on ubuntu use the following commands
 ```
 git clone https://github.com/washucode/Image_Search.git

 ```

+## User Story

+As a user of the application you will be able to:

+> + view different photos that interest you.
+> + click on a single photo to expand it and also view the details of the photo.
+> + search for different categories of photos.{use travel,wildlife and food to get a result}
+> + copy a link to the photo to share with my friends.
+> + view photos based on the location they were taken.

 ### Pre-requisites